 Get ready to sweat!
 Cambodia’s dry season starts in November but you can still get the tail end of the rainy season.
 Temperatures range from 20 degrees to 25 degrees Celsius at this time.
 What does that mean for you?
 Clothes that have synthetic fibers are great because they dry fast (much faster than cotton)!
 Ponchos can easily be purchased in-country.

 You will be staying in hotels and guesthouses with western amenities such as air conditioning and hot water while in Phnom Penh.

-In Prek Toal, Travellers will be staying at homestay accommodation, which is nestled in a small local village.
-Here travellers will have a mattress pad on the floor with a mosquito net.
+In Prek Toal, students will be staying at homestay accommodation, which is nestled in a small local village.
+Here students will have a mattress pad on the floor with a mosquito net.
 Sleeping arrangements will be separated by gender.

 Don’t worry, we won’t tell on you if you wear the same t-shirt twice!
 Cleanliness is a big part of Asian culture so we keep as clean as we can while traveling.
 We will have access to laundry facilities at the beginning and end of this program which usually cost around $1/kilogram.
 Feel free to buy some laundry soap at the local market and learn how to wash your clothes by hand like many Cambodians do during your time in the Kampong Cham!

 Please visit International SOS or Smart Traveller for an up to date report on current situations regarding visiting Cambodia.
-Staff will alert travellers if any changes to safety occur within the country.
+Staff will alert participants if any changes to safety occur within the country.